 - The Masquerade is rated PG-13.
 NO nudity.
 Remember, all persons are subject to the laws of Bloomington, MN while attending CONvergence.
 Additionally, if your costume is tight, make sure you have the proper support garments.

-- All persons who enter the Masquerade or perform on stage, visible to the audience or not, must sign the liability release form.
+- All persons who enter the Masquerade or perform on stage, visible to the audience or not, must sign the liability release form and agree to the Masquerade Code of Conduct.

 Whether you’re new to costuming and the CONvergence Masquerade or a seasoned veteran, please keep the following in mind!